Cook - Federal Salaries of 2022

-Cook was the 82nd most popular job in the U.S. Government in 2016, with 3,225 employed.
-The most common payscale was the supervisory pay schedules - federal wage payscale.
+Cook was the 79th most popular job in the U.S. Government in 2022, with 3,284 employed.
+The most common payscale was the supervisory pay schedules - federal wage system payscale.

-In 2016, the Bureau of Prisons/Federal Prison System hired the most employees titled Cooking, with an average salary of $66,942.
+In 2022, the Veterans Health Administration hired the most employees titled Cooking, with an average salary of $50,326.

 Government Cooking jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.